Three Types of Poor Housekeeping Hazards Safety Talk

 Three Types of Hazards Resulting From Poor Housekeeping

-1. Slip, trip, and fall hazards- One of the most common type of hazards created by poor housekeeping are slip, trip, and fall hazards.
-When objects, materials, tools, and equipment are not properly stored workers are bound to trip over them.
-Slippery conditions are created when water, moisture, oils, grease, etc. are left on the floor in work areas.
-Fall hazards are created when employees have to stand on make shift surfaces to reach items stored at higher levels.
+1. Slip, trip, and fall hazards- One of the most common types of hazards created by poor housekeeping is slip, trip, and fall hazards.
+When objects, materials, tools, and equipment are not properly stored, workers are bound to trip over them.
+Slippery conditions are created when water, moisture, oils, grease, etc., are left on the floor in work areas.
+Fall hazards are created when employees have to stand on makeshift surfaces to reach items stored at higher levels.
 Falls also occur when changes in elevation are not properly marked or barricaded in work areas.

-3. Laceration hazards- Whether you are working in a construction or a manufacturing setting, there are plenty of sharp objects that can cut your hand or body.
-When items are not properly stored this creates a huge risk for laceration injuries.
-Sharp tools, jagged metal, sharp edged material, etc. can all easily cut through a glove or clothing and injure a worker.
+3. Laceration hazards- Whether you are working in a construction or manufacturing setting, there are plenty of sharp objects that can cut your hand or body.
+When items are not properly stored, this creates a huge risk of laceration injuries.
+Sharp tools, jagged metal, sharp-edged materials, etc., can all easily cut through a glove or clothing and injure a worker.